TheSecondChance/WhoDare_extension/USAGE.md

 1. Check if file is being saved
 2. Look for errors in Debug Console (`F12`)
-3. Verify `.howdare` directory has write permissions
+3. Verify `.whodare` directory has write permissions

 ### Web Viewer Fetch Fails